 Based on this limited experience, I’d say the Damascus is excellent in the edge-holding category.
 I used a leather strop with black compound on the edge after all the butchering was done, and the blade was soon hair-popping, wicked sharp.

 Before I could afford quality knives, I always carried a sharpener when I went hunting.
 Nowadays, the sharpener stays in camp.

-Incidentally, Mike used his Lon Humphrey Sterling to help with the skinning.
+Incidentally, Mike is a big Lon Humphrey fan ( I am too).
+Mike used his Lon Humphrey Sterling to help with the skinning.
 The hand forged blade held its edge incredibly well.

 Blade length: A four-to-five inch blade is about right for a hunting knife.
 It is large enough to handle gutting and skinning, but not so large as to be unwieldy when working inside the abdominal cavity.
 That length will also work well for meat cutting.

 Grind: The custom has my favorite convex grind.
 I have done various field tests over the years, and my experience is that convex is the best grind for skinning and gutting a big game animal.